MSOL Restricted Contractibility to Planar Graphs: Introduction

 \section{Introduction}

-Graph visualization techniques are thoroughly studied as in many applications visual understanding of the graph under consideration is important or required.
+Graph visualization techniques are thoroughly studied.
+In many applications visual understanding of the graph under consideration is important or required.
 It is commonly accepted that edge crossings make a plane drawing of a graph less clear, and thus the goal is to avoid them, or reduce their number.
-It is now well known that one can decide fast whether crossings can be avoided at all, as planarity testing is linear time decidable~\cite{HT}, while determining the minimum number of crossings needed to draw a non-planar graph is NP-hard~\cite{GJ}.
-Many variants of planar visualization of graphs have been then considered and explored, including simultaneous embedding, book-embedding, embeddings on surfaces of higher genus, etc.
+It is now well-known that one can decide fast whether crossings can be avoided at all, as planarity testing is linear time decidable~\cite{HT}, while determining the minimum number of crossings needed to draw a non-planar graph is NP-hard~\cite{GJ}.
+Several variants of planar visualization of graphs have been considered and explored, including simultaneous embeddings, book-embeddings, embeddings on surfaces of higher genus, etc.

+Marx and Schlotter~\cite{marx} considered planarization of a graph by removing its vertices while Kawarabayashi and Reed~\cite{kawarabayashi_reed} considered removing its edges.
 Another possible way to planarize a graph is by contracting some of its edges.
 If the number of contracted edges is not limited, every connected graph can trivially be contracted into a single vertex, and thus becomes planar.
-On the other hand, the question of whether contracting $k$ edges is sufficient to make a graph planar (where $k$ is part of the input) was proved \cNP-complete by Asano and Hirata~\cite{Asano}.
-Polynomial time algorithms are known if one asks about contraction to a particular fixed planar graph (so called $H$-contractibility), but a full classification of polynomial time and NP-hard cases is not known, for a nice overview of the known results in this direction see~\cite{Hof}.
+A graph is \emph{$k$-contractible} if the number of contracted edges is limited by a number $k$.
+If $k$ is a part of the input, testing $k$-contractibility is \cNP-complete~\cite{Asano}.
+Polynomial-time algorithms are known if one asks about contraction to a particular fixed planar graph (so called $H$-contractibility); for nice overviews see~\cite{Hof,bipartite}.
+In this paper, we present a fixed-parameter tractable algorithm for contractibility to planar graphs.

-In this paper, we consider a different type of contractibility which is related to graph clustering.
-We say that graph $G$ is {\em $\ell$-subgraph contractible} if there exist disjoint connected subgraphs of size at most $\ell$ such that after contracting these subgraphs into single vertices we get a planar graph.
-In other words, these $\ell$-subgraphs become clusters of the graph such that the resulting cluster graph is planar.
-From the graph drawing point of view this approach offers a drawing such that all crossings happen in disjoint areas nearby the clusters and the rest of the drawing is crossing-free.
-Such a drawing can be well grasped by a glance from distance, while the crossings get inspected by taking a magnifying glass for particular clusters.

-The problem of $(k,\ell)$-subgraph contractibility asks whether it is possible to planarize the input graph by contracting at most $k$ subgraphs of size at most $\ell$.
-Moreover, we consider a more general version of the problem where some parts of the graph (given by the input) are forbidden for contraction.